 How can I get funding?

 You can learn about the application criteria and how teams will be selected to receive funding here.
-The application system handles applications for Seedcamp Week and mini events.
 Dates of upcoming events are listed in our calendar.
+You can apply by clicking the button next to the event you’re interested in attending.

 How does Seedcamp work?